-Requests for a late application must be made within three days of the grant opportunity closing, unless otherwise specified in the Grant Opportunity Guidelines.
+Requests for a late application must be made within 3 days of each batch closing.

-The delegate or their appointed representative will determine whether a late application will be accepted.
-The decision of the delegate will be final and not be subject to a review or appeals process.
+The delegate or a representative will determine whether a late application will be accepted.
+The decision will be final and not be subject to a review or appeals process.
 Once the outcome is determined, the Community Grants Hub will advise the applicant if their request is accepted or declined.